Cosmic Acceleration and the notion of Alternative Vacuum in Nash Theory: Introduction

 \section{Introduction}

-Einstein's General Theory of Relativity (GR) allows us to conjoin spacetime, matter and gravity within a single mathematical framework, on the macroscopic level.
-Not only the theory is simple and elegant, but it has also passed a number of experimental tests over the years; the most recent ones being the detection of gravitational waves \cite{Ligo} and the image of black-hole shadows captured by Event Horizon Telescope \cite{EHT}.
-Even so, more than a few riddles have remained unanswered, such as, different patches of observational inconsistencies \cite{riess, paddy, maor, upadhye, zlatev, adel} and our limitations in probing the theory in higher curvature regime.
-The latter problem is rooted in the incompatibility of GR and quantum field theory, however, modified theories of gravity including higher curvature corrections are often considered as a possible solution.
-The theory of gravity proposed by John.
-Nash Jr. \cite{Nash_lec} (Nash Theory from here onwards) is one of a kind amongst this class of modified theories. \\
+Einstein's General Theory of Relativity (GR) allows us to put space-time, matter and gravity within one bracket; a single mathematical framework on the macroscopic level.
+Not only the theory stands out for its elegance, it keeps on passing experimental tests over the years; the most recent on the list being the detection of gravitational waves \cite{Ligo} and the image of black-hole shadows captured by Event Horizon Telescope \cite{EHT}.
+There are albeit a few remaining riddles within the theory related to patches of observational inconsistencies \cite{riess, paddy, maor, upadhye, zlatev, adel} and also, some limitations in probing the theory in higher curvature regime.
+The latter problem is rooted in the incompatibility of GR and quantum field theory, however, higher curvature corrections are often considered as a possible solution.
+Both of these issues leave open the scope of working out viable modified theories of gravity.
+The particular theory of gravity proposed by John.
+Nash Jr. \cite{Nash_lec} (Nash Theory from here onwards) is one of a kind in this class. \\